bytecodealliance/component-docs/component-model/src/language-support/javascript.md

-Thanks to `jco` transpilation, you can import the resulting `dist/add.js` file and run it from any JavaScript application using a runtime that supports the [core WebAssembly specification][core-wasm] as implemented for Javascript.
+Thanks to `jco` transpilation, you can import the resulting `dist/add.js` file and run it from any JavaScript application using a runtime that supports the [core WebAssembly specification][core-wasm] as implemented for JavaScript.

 To use this component from [NodeJS][nodejs], you can write code like the following: